Text original

 Methodology

-Following the UVic-UCC training model, this subject offers a set of training experiences based on the problem-based learning methodology (PBL), which in this case are laboratory practices throughout the course and a project final that develops during the last weeks.
-The hours of student-teacher contact are made up of two types of sessions: more theoretical and problem-solving sessions that usually take place in the classroom; and laboratory practice sessions, which are interspersed.
-During the theoretical sessions , concepts are introduced, examples are raised and solved based on the interaction with the students.
-On the other hand, in the laboratory practice sessions, work is done in smaller groups or the presence of teachers is reinforced, so that the students, based on statements previously raised and who have been able to work individually or in groups in their studies prior - delivered at the beginning of the session -, they can show the achievements of the sections of each practice to the teachers until they are completed.
+Following the UVic-UCC training model, this subject proposes a set of training experiences based on the problem-based learning (PBL) methodology, which in this case are laboratory practices throughout the course and a final project that is developed during the last weeks.
+The student-teacher contact hours are specified in two types of sessions: some sessions more theoretical and problem-based which normally take place in the classroom; and some sessions of laboratory practices, which are interspersed.
+During the theoretical sessions concepts are introduced, example cases are proposed and solved based on interaction with students.
+On the other hand, in the laboratory practice sessions work is done in smaller groups or the presence of teachers is reinforced, so that students, based on previously proposed statements and that they have been able to work on individually or in groups in their previous studies —delivered at the beginning of the session— can show the achievements of the sections of each practice to the teachers until they complete them.
 The teachers guide them throughout the learning process, resolve their doubts, ask them questions for reflection and validate the successful completion of the different sections of each practice.
-As for the personal work, the student must do the theoretical monitoring of the subject, solve the proposed tasks and problems, prepare and present practical work and their reports in working groups or individually, which will prepare them to be able to also successful in the follow-up and global tests, which validate the individual achievement of the learnings worked on throughout the course.
+Regarding personal work, the student must follow the theory of the subject, solve the proposed tasks and problems, prepare and present practical work and their reports in work groups or individually, which will prepare them to also be able to successfully take the follow-up and global tests, which validate the individual achievement of the learning worked on throughout the course.

 Bibliography